 - 3 tbsp (42 g) butter, melted

-- Add sugar, salt, and yeast to the rest of the flour in the mixer bowl and whisk.
-Using dough hook, turn mixer on low and add tangzhong (flour/milk paste) followed by the rest of the milk and melted butter.
+- Add flour, sugar, salt, psyllium husks, and yeast to the bowl of a stand mixer and whisk.
+Using the dough hook, turn mixer on low and add the slightly cooled tangzhong followed by the the milk and melted butter.
+Continue to combine on low until dough comes together.

-- Turn mixer on medium high and knead dough for about 5 minutes.
+- Increase speed to medium high and knead dough for 5 minutes.

 - Remove dough from fridge and knead on well-floured surface (using extra bread flour blend).
 Pinch off large golf ball-sized portions (about 2-ounces each) and roll into a log that is about 6-7 inches in length.